conestack/node.ext.ldap/README.rst

     of LDAPDictFilter controlling whether to combine criteria with '&' or '|'.

-You can define search defaults on the node which are always considered when callins ``search`` on this node.
-If set, they are always '&' combined with the optional passed filters.
+You can define search defaults on the node which are always considered when calling ``search`` on this node.
+If set, they are always '&' combined with any (optional) passed filters.

 Define the default search scope::